 The SGA coordinates many student activities throughout the school year.
 The SGA coordinates the annual class elections each spring.
 Student grievances can often be resolved effectively by the SGA which interprets student opinion to the faculty and vice versa.

-Students on probation (academic or disciplinary) are not permitted to serve as class officers or as cabinet members of the SGA.
+Students on probation (academic or disciplinary), or who do not meet the required GPA standards are not permitted to serve as class officers or as cabinet members of the SGA.

 Class Officers